Blindspot (comics): Powers and abilities

 The mutant version of Blindspot has the ability to absorb and give memories to people, but they have to be existing memories.
 She can only affect organic beings as she was incapable of affecting Deathstrike due to her cybernetic parts.
 She is also immune to Rogue's absorbing powers.

 Sam Chung is an expert martial artist due to his intense training which was greatly enhanced with his training from the Hand.
 He is also a skilled acrobat from a young age.
-Essentially, his skills are just beneath Daredevil's own abilities.
 He also seems to possess high intelligence, as he created the invisibility suit himself.